Naval Academy investigating report of noose

 Buck said while it’s possible the noose was part of a hoisting system to complete ductwork, the academy will investigate it because it “takes all allegations of race hate very seriously.”

 Carl Snowden is chairman of the Caucus of African-American Leaders.
-He says the caucus was contacted anonymously about a noose being hanged on Aug.
+He says the caucus was contacted anonymously about a noose being hung on Aug.
 28, the 56th anniversary of the March on Washington led by the Rev. Martin Luther King Jr. The group contacted the academy.

-Note: This story has been edited to correct verb to “hung” instead of “hanged” throughout.